-Minor, small seromas do not always need medical treatment.
+Minor, small seromas don’t always need medical treatment.
 That’s because the body may naturally reabsorb the fluid in a few weeks or months.

-Medication will not make the fluid disappear faster, but you may be able to take over-the-counter pain medications such as ibuprofen to reduce any pain or discomfort and to help ease any inflammation caused by the seroma.
+Medication won’t make the fluid disappear faster, but you may be able to take over-the-counter pain medications such as ibuprofen (Advil) to reduce any pain or discomfort, and to help ease any inflammation caused by the seroma.
 Talk with your doctor about your options.

 Larger seromas may require treatment by your doctor.
-Your doctor may suggest draining the seroma if it is large or painful.
+Your doctor may suggest draining the seroma if it’s large or painful.
 To do this, your doctor will insert a needle into the seroma and remove the fluid with a syringe.

 Surgical drainage systems are used in some surgeries to prevent a seroma from developing.
 Before your procedure, however, you should discuss with your doctor the likelihood of developing a seroma and what they can do to help prevent it.

 Also, ask your doctor about compression garments.
 These medical devices are designed to help skin and tissue heal faster.
 They may also reduce swelling and bruising after a surgery.
 These dressings may help reduce your risk of developing a seroma.